hariszaf/microbetag/nf/README.md

 ### Nextflow configuration

-In the Nextflow configuration level, one need to make sure that Nextflow will use the containerization technology available in their system.
+In the Nextflow configuration level, one need to make sure that Nextflow will use the containerization technology (container engine) available in their system.

 You can edit this, by setting to `true` and/or `false` the `enabled` flag of theirs.